mathLab/PINA/joss/paper.md

     \underset{\theta}{\mathrm{argmin}} (\mathcal{L}_{\mathcal{F}} + \mathcal{L}_{\mathcal{B}} + \mathcal{L}_{\text{data}}).
 \end{equation}

+The PINNs framework is completely general and applicable to different types of ordinary differential equations (ODEs), or partial differential equations (PDEs).
+Nevertheless, the loss function strictly depends on the problem chosen to be solved, since different operators or boundary conditions lead to different losses, increasing the difficulty to write a general and portable code for different problems.

 ![PINA logo.\label{logo}](pina_logo.png){ width=20% }

-The PINNs framework is completely general and applicable to different types of ordinary differential equations (ODEs), or partial differential equations (PDEs).
-Nevertheless, the loss function strictly depends on the problem chosen to be solved, since different operators or boundary conditions lead to different losses, increasing the difficulty to write a general and portable code for different problems. \textbf{PINA}, \emph{Physics-Informed Neural networks for Advance modeling}, is a Python library built using PyTorch that provides a user-friendly API to formalize a large variety of physical problems and solve it using PINNs easily.
+\textbf{PINA}, \emph{Physics-Informed Neural networks for Advance modeling}, is a Python library built using PyTorch that provides a user-friendly API to formalize a large variety of physical problems and solve it using PINNs easily.

-# Description
+# Statement of need
 PINA is an open-source Python library that provides an intuitive interface for the approximated resolution of Ordinary Differential Equations and Partial Differential Equations using  a deep learning paradigm, in particular via PINNs.
 The gain of popularity for PINNs in recent years, and the evolution of open-source frameworks, such as TensorFlow, Keras, and PyTorch, led to the development of several libraries, whose focus is the exploitation of PINNs to approximately solve ODEs and PDEs.
 We here mention some PyTorch-based libraries, \verb+NeuroDiffEq+ [@chen2020neurodiffeq], \verb+IDRLNet+ [@peng2021idrlnet], and some TensorFlow-based libraries, such as \verb+DeepXDE+ [@lu2021deepxde], \verb+TensorDiffEq+ [@mcclenny2021tensordiffeq], \verb+SciANN+ [@haghighat2021sciann] (which is both TensorFlow and Keras-based), \verb+PyDEns+ [@koryagin2019pydens], \verb+Elvet+ [@araz2021elvet], \verb+NVIDIA SimNet+ [@hennigh2021nvidia].